 The long summer days are slowly getting shorter and discount retailers are putting out notebooks, pens, and calculators.
 If you have kids, you attend school, or you work in a school, the next couple of weeks can be filled with a small amount of dread.

-You and your kids are not the only ones affected by the beginning of the school year, however.
-Your pup is just as affected by your kids (or your) absence after having you all to themselves for two months.
+Children aren’t the only ones affected by the beginning of the school year, however.
+Your dog is just as affected by your kids–or your–absence after having you all to themselves for the past few months.
 Dogs are pack animals and having a good chunk of their pack go missing can be stressful.

 1. Start Adjusting Your Schedule Now

-Start adjusting your sleep schedule now, and tweak it little by little until you are in school mode.
-This will help insure that your dog is not only used to commotion earlier in the AM, but also help adjust bathroom breaks accordingly.
+Start adjusting your sleep schedule early, and tweak it little by little until you are in school mode.
+This will not only help ensure that your dog is used to commotion earlier in the AM, but also help them adjust bathroom breaks accordingly.

-2. Give Your Dog A “Scents-itive” Bed
+2. Give Your Dog A ‘Scents-itive’ Bed

-If your dog is particularly attached to one of your children (or you), grab a blanket or used shirt and add it to your dog’s bed set-up.
+If your dog is particularly attached to one of your children–or you–grab a blanket or used shirt and add it to your dog’s bed set-up.

 3. Stay Active

-During the summer, chances are your kids kept your dog pretty physically active running around outside.
+During the summer, chances are good that your kids kept your dog pretty physically active running around outside.
 Keep the physical momentum going by taking your dog on longer, brisk walks early in the morning or by being a kid yourself and playing out in the backyard.